Project Structure

 server/ # Compiled Python modules from @server blocks

-client/ # Transpiled JSX components for Vite
+client/ # Transpiled JSX components + composed page/layout wrappers

 vite.config.js # Auto-generated Vite configurationKey files